Demand Generation Meaning

 TechTarget takes a more tactical approach, defining it as "a marketing strategy focused on building reliable brand awareness and interest, resulting in high-quality leads," according to their enterprise glossary (2024).
 Wikipedia frames it broadly as "the focus of targeted marketing programs to drive awareness and interest in a company's products and services."

-These definitions share common ground in awareness-building but differ significantly in scope and measurement.
-Most treat demand generation as a lead volume play rather than a market development strategy, which explains why many B2B companies struggle with execution.
+Awareness-building is common ground across all four definitions, but scope and measurement differ significantly.
+Most treat demand generation as a lead volume play rather than a market development strategy.
+That framing is exactly why many B2B companies struggle with execution.

 How Has Demand Generation Changed in B2B?

-First, the rise of AI-powered search has changed how buyers discover solutions.
-According to Cognism (2024), 73% of B2B buyers now start their research with AI tools rather than traditional search engines.
-This means your content needs to be structured for AI extraction, not just human consumption.
+First, AI-powered search has changed how buyers discover solutions.
+According to Cognism (2024), 73% of B2B buyers now start their research with AI tools rather than traditional search engines, which means your content needs to be structured for AI extraction, not just human consumption.

 Second, dark social channels now influence 65% of B2B purchase decisions, according to research from Infuse (2024).
-Buyers share content privately through Slack, email, and direct messages, making traditional attribution models incomplete.
+Buyers share content privately through Slack, email, and direct messages, making traditional attribution models incomplete at best and misleading at worst.

 Third, buying committees have expanded from an average of 5.4 people in 2019 to 7.2 people in 2024, according to Gartner research.
-This complexity requires content that speaks to multiple personas and use cases within the same organization.
+More stakeholders mean more personas, more use cases, and more content requirements within the same organization.

-These changes mean demand generation in 2026 requires AI-ready content, dark social measurement capabilities, and multi-persona messaging strategies that didn't exist five years ago.
+None of this existed five years ago.
+Demand generation in 2026 requires AI-ready content, dark social measurement capabilities, and multi-persona messaging strategies built for a fundamentally different buying environment.

 The Bottom Line